 Esme’s Wish has met with a great reception!
+Most recently it was awarded first place in the Science Fiction/Fantasy category of the 2018 Purple Dragonfly Book Awards.
 Here are snippets from some of the reviews so far.

 “Esme’s Wish is a delightful story of a vulnerable girl stepping into another world.
 She makes friends there, discovers new and terrifying creatures, and above all, follows the clues to try to discover what happened to her mother.

 In this classic coming-of-age story, Esme finds her own gift, and uses it to help save the islands of Aeolia from destruction.
 Esme and her friends, Daniel and Lillian, are excellent characters, full of life and hope for their futures.
 As Esme discovers more about what her mother had been doing all her life, she goes through so many heartbreaking emotions.
 It reminded me that as we grow older, we realise that our parents are separate people with their own lives and desires.

 …I can’t wait to see what comes next in Esme’s story!
 If parallel worlds with mysterious creatures and island cities sounds like your thing, give Esme’s Wish a read.”- Tea in the Treetops

 “This is an amazing tale about friendship, dragons and a beautiful world with big oceans and small islands…The author’s writing is beautiful.
 She made me fall in love with a world I was totally unfamiliar with – Esperance.”- Blushing Bibliophile

 “…Esme’s Wish is not focused on a romance or even about a war or rebellion against some evil force.
 Rather, it is a story of familial love and friendship.
 While Esme seeks to uncover the mystery surrounding her mother, her friendship and teamwork with her friends grows.”- Zerina Blossom’s Books